 So force is actually based on the meter, kilogram and second.

-But even if you don't fully understand this, it shows you that force is a combination of the three basic units.
+And so force is a combination of the three basic units.

 The modern version, (since 1960) is correctly called "International System of Units" or "SI" (from the French "Système International").